-The meeting creates a support network and a safety plan for the offender in the community.
+Support planning meetings create a network and a safety plan for the offender in the community.
 Research suggests that support networks increase the chances of a successful and non-offending future for the individual involved.

-SPMs are held, where possible, within the first four weeks following either release from prison, or the start of a supervision or extended supervision order.
+The meetings are held within the first four weeks following either release from prison, or the start of a supervision or an extended supervision order.

-The support group may agree to hold further SPMs monthly or every three months, or just before the end of the sentence/order.
+The support group can decide to hold meetings monthly or every three months, or just before the end of the sentence or order.

-Those who attend the SPM will be either directly involved in the offender’s life or likely to be involved in the near future.
+The people who are at the meeting will be either directly involved in the offender’s life or likely to be involved in the near future.
 The support network can include:

-Support people can be anyone who the offender has shared their history with and who are willing to assist them to live an offence-free lifestyle.
-Support people are essential for an effective support network as the professionals involved generally have less frequent contact with the offender in the community.
+Support people can be anyone who has been part of the offender’s life and who want to play a part in keeping the offender crime-free.
+They are essential for an effective support network as the professionals involved generally have less frequent contact with the offender in the community.

-Support people may help the offender in practical ways, such as providing transport, accompanying them to appointments, or being available for phone contact.
-They will also help the offender be aware of risky situations and warning signs and how to act on these.
+Support people can help the offender in practical ways, such as providing transport, accompanying them to appointments, or being available for phone contact.
+They can also help the offender be aware of risky situations and warning signs and how to act on these.